software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 14
 >
-> Implement appropriate test methods for at least one more endpoint of your choice.
-Analyze the behavior of the endpoint based on different requests and dabatase states and implement test scenarios to cover these cases.
+> Implement appropriate test methods for at least two more endpoints of your choice.
+Analyze the behavior of the endpoints based on different requests and dabatase states and implement test scenarios to cover these cases.

 {: .important-title }